jpehman/webauthn-guide/authentication.md

   }

   challengeJSON.challenge = buffer;
-  // then do the same for challengeJSON.user.id and all challengeJSON.excludeCredentials ids
+  // then do the same for all challengeJSON.allowCredentials ids
 ```

 Once the ids are converted to `ArrayBuffer`s you can make the request to the credentials object.